eea/eionet.contreg/README.md

     shell> isql localhost:1111 -U dba -P password < 2_setup_full_text_indexing.sql

+## 5. Unit tests
+For running unit tests a separate instance of Virtuoso has to be configured.
+This can be done as below:
+1. create a folder for test Virtuoso

+2. copy  file *virtuoso.ini* from Virtuoso folder to the created folder

+3. Make adjustements in the copied file.
+At least *ServerPort* in sections *Parameters* and *HTTPServer* sections have to be changed

+4. Install the test server as another service as described in Virtuoso documentation.

+5. Create a user for tests CR_SOURCE_HOME/sql/virtuoso/unittest/1_create_testuser.sql

+(assuming the test server is running on port 1112)

+    shell> isql localhost:1112 -U dba -P password < 1_create_users.sql

+6. Add the test instance server parameters to *local.properties*

-## 5. Conditional: register Eionet's GlobalSign CA certificates in your JVM.
+## 6. Conditional: register Eionet's GlobalSign CA certificates in your JVM.

 This step is required only if you configured CR to use EEA's  Central Authentication Service (CAS) in step 3.
 In other words: if you pointed edu.yale.its.tp.cas.client.filter.loginUrl and edu.yale.its.tp.cas.client.filter.validateUrl